TIBCOSoftware/snappydata/docs/security/specify_encrypt_passwords_conf_client.md

 This procedure accepts user id and plain text password as input arguments and outputs the encrypted password.

 !!!Note
-	In the current release of SnappyData, the last two parameters should be “AES” and “0”.
+	In the current release of TIBCO ComputeDB, the last two parameters should be “AES” and “0”.

 The encrypted password can be used in JDBC/ODBC client connections.